tjkohli/nebula-ui-atom/README.md

 <h3 align="center">Have your eye candy.
 And see it, too.</h3>
 <p align="center">
-	All six colors were painstakingly tested for eye strain, legibility, and <br>
+	All six colors were painstakingly tested for ergonomics, <br>
-	aesthetics on ten different monitor configurations, including sRGB, Adobe RGB, <br>
+	legibility, and aesthetics on several monitor configurations, <br>
+	including sRGB, Adobe RGB, miscalibrated, grayscale, HDR, <br>
-	miscalibrated, grayscale, HDR, high-contrast, low-contrast, f.lux, and more.
+	high-contrast, low-contrast, f.lux, and more.
 </p>

 <h3 align="center">Multichromatic.
 Monochromatic.</h3>
 <p align="center">
-	All colors were tested together a monochromatic<br>
+	All colors were tested together a monochromatic <br>
-	environment to ensure their contrast levels match so<br>no single color catches your eye more than the others do.
+	environment to ensure their contrast levels match so <br>
+	no single color catches your eye more than the others do.
 </p>
 <br>